STAY IN TOUCH ! Our monthly email newsletter will keep you informed of new products, special offers and upcoming events.

 Real estate agency fees vary based on the type of property:

-- 2% + VAT paid by the buyer
+2% + VAT paid by the buyer - Off-Plan Properties

 Some agencies may also charge compliance fees for checks with the Financial Intelligence Unit (FIU).
 These costs are typically managed by the agency or notary.